matthewfieger/matthewfieger.github.io/_posts/2014-06-27-nesting_data_for_d3.markdown

 	}
 {% endhighlight %}

 Now we have nested data with branches and leaves at arbitrary depths! `Underscore.burrow` can take an an array of objects or an array of arrays.
 If you pass an array of objects, each object must contain a `nodes` property, whose value is an array of node items.
 Likewise, if you pass an array of arrays, each array must be a list of node items.
-In both cases, each node item will become a branch with the exception of the last node item which will become the leaf node.
+In both cases, each node item will become a branch node with the exception of the last node item which will become the leaf node.
 If you pass an array of objects, there is an additional option of including extra data at each leaf item, via the `leafData` property like below.
 The `leafData` property can be either a string or an object.

 {% highlight javascript %}
 	var data = [